myang39/blog/_posts/2019-01-18-add-path-add-env-variable.md

 which is quite confusing to people who looks at it for the first time.

 The output is actually just directory locations that the terminal would be looking at when it trys to find the the command software (Yes!
-Commands like ls, rm, mv are all softwares living inside some folders) you typed in the terminal.
+Commands like ls, rm, mv are all pieces of software living inside some folders) you typed in the terminal.
 These directory locations are __separated by colon__.

 So if you want your software to be accessible to the terminal (which is